matthewselby/nginx-redirect-generator/readme.md

     - starting with carrot `^`
     - conditional trailing slash `/?`
     - stop at end of sting `$`
-    - 301 or 302 `permanent or redirect`
+    - 301 or 302 `permanent, redirect` + allow for all other NGINX options here `break, last, etc.`
     - add/ensure trailing slash in source URL
     - remove trailing slash
     - add global options for all checkboxes "apply to all"